 One of the most surprising aspects of service stations which we receive a lot of queries about is bridges.
-Perhaps this is because, while the interior of every service station has started to become indistinguishable from any large food court, the presence of a bridge over the motorway remains unique to the motorway service area.
+Perhaps this is because, while the interior of every service station has started to become indistinguishable from any shopping centre food court, the presence of a bridge over the motorway remains unique to the service area.
 The idea of your building being divided into two by a motorway is a unique architectural challenge, and offers visitors an unusual vantage point.

 - Services with an internal bridge

 - Services with an external footbridge